 Standard, small virtual machines initially make the cost of public cloud usage appear low.
 Test VMs are very cost-effective, but, when an application requires larger and more complex instances that may use GPU (graphics processing) and high-density CPU (central processing), costs quickly grow significantly.

 Databases are the other most common element of a cloud purchase.
 These are often delivered ‘as a service’ and costs can vary wildly based on type, power, and storage.
-Additional supporting services, such as network load balancers, security appliances
+Additional supporting services, such as network load balancers, security appliances and advanced monitoring are realistically essential, but also incur additional charges, which skews the actual cost versus what was budgeted.

 The largest and least predictable cloud cost tends to be for network bandwidth.
 For a website hosted in the public cloud, the more popular it is in terms of visitors, and the larger the files in transition, the more data must travel in and out of the cloud, all of which is an additional cost, which equates to a far higher bill and a consequently very unpleasant surprise for the CFO.